-Brad serves as president of the Board of Directors of the Community Tax Law Project, a low-income taxpayer clinic based in Richmond, Virginia.
-He also is outside general counsel to Armed Services Arts Partnership, a Virginia nonprofit that offers supportive, expressive arts programs at no cost to service members, veterans and military families.
+Brad serves as the past president of the Board of Directors of the Community Tax Law Project, a low-income taxpayer clinic based in Richmond, Virginia.
+He also is the pro bono outside general counsel to Armed Services Arts Partnership (ASAP), a Virginia nonprofit that offers supportive, expressive arts programs at no cost to service members, veterans and military families.
 ASAP is known for its Comedy Bootcamp program.

 Member, American Bar Association